delameter/pytermor/docs/pages/examples/rendering.rst

 `Text` is a general-purpose composite `IRenderable` implementation, which can contain any amount of strings linked with styles (i.e. `Fragment` instances).

-``Text`` also supports aligning, padding with specified chars to specified width, but most importantly it supports :def:`fargs` syntax (for the details see `guide.fargs`), which allows to compose formatted text parts much faster and keeps the code compact.
+``Text`` also supports alignment, padding with specified chars to specified width, but most importantly it supports :def:`fargs` syntax (for the details see `guide.fargs`), which allows to compose formatted text parts much faster and keeps the code compact.
 Generally speaking, the basic input parameter is either a tuple of string and `Style` or `Color`,